abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 Object mapping
 ---

-In the definition above we use the word "mapping" to avoid misusing the word "function" for something that isn't exactly a function.
+In the definition above, we use the word "mapping" to avoid misusing the word "function" for something that isn't exactly a function.
 But in this particular case, calling the mapping a function would barely be a misuse --- if we forget about morphisms and treat the source and target categories as sets, the object mapping is nothing but a regular old function.

 ![Functor for objects](../10_functors/functor_objects.svg)